-- The Internal Revenue Service (IRS) is responsible for the timing, amount and distribution of these payments, and has stated that payments will be sent throughout January 2021.
+- The Internal Revenue Service (IRS) is responsible for the timing, amount and distribution of these payments, and has stated that payments will be sent in the coming weeks.

 - The IRS will distribute payments using the information that the IRS has on file for each eligible individual or family.

 - For most of the recipients, payments will be deposited directly into the same bank account that they have most recently used to receive a tax refund or monthly Social Security payment.

 - Others will receive paper checks or prepaid cards in the mail, at the address that the IRS has on file for that individual.